lastralab/tanismo-helcim-plugin/README.md

 ## Pre-requisites

-1. Helcim Terminal is already configured on your Helcim account
+1. Helcim Terminal is already configured on your Helcim account.
+Contact Helcim to set that up and make sure it can process payments.
-2. Helcim API Access is already configured
+2. Helcim API Access and Helcim.js already configured.
+Here's [a guide](Guides/Helcim_API_Access.md) on how to configure both
-3. Helcim js configurations are already configured
-4. Helcim Payment Page is already configured.
-Here's [a guide](Guides/Helcim_Payment_Page.md) on how to configure it.
+3. Helcim Payment Page is already configured.
+Here's [a guide](Guides/Helcim_Payment_Page.md) on how to configure it

 ## Installation